calaldees/teachingWorkshops/teacherTraining/cpd.md

 TASK: Take a contact of two people in this room now!
 Put a date to get in touch in your personal calendar.

-A Team
+A Team?
+Other concepts
-3. All teachers in the department do the assignment
+1. multiple teachers in the department do the assignment
     * to create model answers bank
     * and discuss (assessment/misconceptions)
-4. Pair planning?
+2. Pair planning?
+(30min per week)
-5. Pair Marking?
+3. Pair Marking?
+(30min pwe week)

 * impact.chartered.college - [Leading teacher collaboration in subject-specific pedagogy](https://impact.chartered.college/article/leading-teacher-collaboration-subject-specific-pedagogy/) 2020